Participant Perceptions of a Robotic Coach Conducting Positive Psychology Exercises: A Qualitative Analysis: Related Work

-A study by \citet{alimardani2020robot} also examined the use of robot-led mindfulness meditation, finding that the participants' mood improved after the interaction.
-Robots have also been used to improve well-being by instilling behavioural changes to help with weight loss \cite{kidd2007robotic}, and to improve participants' mood by self-disclosing to a robot conversational partner \cite{akiyoshi2021robot}. \citet{duan2021self} compared self-disclosure to a robot and in a journal, and found that people who felt stronger negative emotions benefited more from talking to the robot in comparison to the journal.
-Finally, \citet{karim2022community} explored a community-based social robot that could help by displaying the users' mood data, and to raise community awareness about the emotions people feel.
+Robots have recently been explored to address participant well-being.
+Positive psychology was previously explored in a study where students interacted with the Jibo robot over seven sessions at their home~\cite{jeong2020robotic, jeong2023deploying}.
+Participants showed improvements in their mood, well-being, and readiness to change.
+A study by~\citet{alimardani2020robot} examined the use of robot-led mindfulness meditation, finding that the participants' mood improved after the interaction. \citet{matheus2022social} also examined mindfulness robots, conducting private deep-breathing sessions at a health centre with the custom-built robot Ommie.
+Finally, \citet{robinson2024brief} examined a robot instructing a deep breathing technique, with users reporting moderate usefulness and enjoyment in a randomised controlled trial.
+Robots have also been used to improve well-being by instilling behavioural changes to help with weight loss~\cite{kidd2007robotic}, and to improve participants' mood by self-disclosing to a robot conversational partner~\cite{akiyoshi2021robot}. \citet{karim2022community} explored a community-based social robot that could help by displaying the users' mood data, and to raise community awareness about the emotions people feel.
+Another study examined the use of a robot for conversation engagement, to support older adults' well-being, finding that cue-detection and emotion detection should be implemented to improve personalisation \cite{khoo2023spill}. \citet{rasouli2023co} identified design needs for an anxiety-reducing public speaking robotic coach, together with prospective users and well-being professionals.
+Similarly, \citet{alves2022robots} conducted a co-design study for a mental-health improving robot, together with the target group of adolescents.

+However, most of these works follow static and scripted interactions or model limited adaptation without any personalisation towards individuals.
+To build on these previous works, our study examines the novel use of \emph{personalised affective adaptation in a robotic coach}.
+Adaptation and responsiveness, as well as the expression of empathy are both capabilites that participants would like to have in a robotic coach~\cite{axelsson2021roman}.
+As such, the implementation of the robotic coach in this work explores this design feature of affective adaptation.